isomorfeus/isomorfeus-react/ruby/docs/lucid_material_component.md

 ```
 Also the MaterialUI imports must be present, see the installation.md doc.

-LucidMaterial::App and LucidMaterial::Component works just like LucidApp and LucidComponent and provide in addition to them
-support for styling.
+LucidMaterial::App and LucidMaterial::Component works just like LucidApp and LucidComponent and provide support for styling.
 ```ruby
 class MyApp < LucidMaterial::App::Base # is a React::Context provider
   # LucidMaterial::App can provide a styles theme, it can be referred to by the LucidMaterial::Component styles DSL, see below